Jim Mooney: Spider-Man and Marvel

 By now, however, the rates were closer, and Mooney left DC.
 Marvel editor Stan Lee had him work with The Amazing Spider-Man penciler John Romita.
 Mooney first worked on Spider-Man by inking The Spectacular Spider-Man magazine's two issues.
 Mooney would go on to ink a run of Amazing Spider-Man (#65, 67-88; Oct.
 1968, Dec.
 1968 - Sept.
 1970), which he recalled as "finalising it over John’s layouts".
 Among the new characters introduced during Mooney's run on the title were Randy Robertson as a member of the supporting cast in issue #67 (Dec.
 1968) and the Prowler in #78 (Nov.
 1969).
 Mooney also embellished John Buscema's pencils on many issues of The Mighty Thor.

 As a penciler, Mooney did several issues of Peter Parker, the Spectacular Spider-Man, as well as Spider-Man stories in Marvel Team-Up, and he both penciled and inked issues of writer Steve Gerber's Man-Thing and the entire 10-issue run of Gerber's cult-hit Omega the Unknown, among many other titles.
 Mooney named his collaborations with Gerber as being among his personal favorites.
 In 2010, Comics Bulletin ranked Gerber and Mooney's run on Omega the Unknown tenth on its list of the "Top 10 1970s Marvels".
 Carrion debuted in The Spectacular Spider-Man #25 (Dec.
 1978) by Bill Mantlo and Mooney.
-Writer Ralph Macchio and Mooney introduced the Rapier in The Spectacular Spider-Man Annual #2 (1980).
+Writer Ralph Macchio and Mooney introduced the character Rapier in The Spectacular Spider-Man Annual #2 (1980).